subvertnormality/mosaic/README.md

 ##### Random velocity

 Add spice to the velocity of your trigs with this lock.
-Similar to random note, this a value of 1 will randomly give your trig's current velocity or one higher than that value.
+Similar to random note, a value of 1 will randomly give your current trig's velocity or a velocity one higher than that value.
 A value of 2 will give the current velocity, one lower, or one higher.
 And so on.
-This can be super useful when applied to all trigs on a channel to humanise.
+This can be super useful when applied to all trigs on a channel to humanise your dynamics.
 Or use it on a step trig lock to add random variation to the dynamics of a single hit.

 ##### Trig Probability